Cyberphinx/Cyberphinx/README.md

 - 👋 Hi, I’m @Cyberphinx
 - 🧛🏽‍♀️ Full Stack Developer (🦀 Rustacean)
-- 🌱 Languages: rust, javaScript/typeScript, jsx/tsx, PHP, C#, sql, ssh, bash, html, css
+- 🌱 Languages: rust, typeScript, php
-- 🍀 Frameworks/Libraries: Axum, Svelte, React, Laravel, WordPress, Docker, TailwindCSS
+- 🍀 Frameworks/Libraries: Axum, SvelteKit, React, Laravel, Docker
-- 🔧 Skill-set: Generalist Programmer who can quickly adapt to any software stack
+- 🔧 Skill-set: Generalist programmer who loves tinkering and problem-solving with code
-- 📑 Code editor: helix, zellij, alacritty, fish
+- 📑 Code editor: helix with zellij
-- 💻 OS: Fedora, Ubuntu
+- 💻 OS: Fedora
 - 💼 Work: I currently work at a web development agency by day, and my own tech startup by night
 - 🌍 I'm currently based in United Kingdom
-- 🔧 Other softwares I use: Figma, Blender, Autodesk Revit, Rhinoceros 3D, Adobe Suites
+- 🔧 Other softwares I use: Figma, Blender, Godot

 <!---
 Cyberphinx/Cyberphinx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.